Sue9104/web-manual/getting-started/workflow.md

 <span id='review'></span>

-reviewer check the translation and decide whether to approve or not.
+Reviewer check the translation and decide whether to approve or not.

 ![](/assets/step3_review.png)